Why Most Men Are Too Lazy to Fulfill Their Highest Potential

-“Far and away the best prize that life has to offer is the chance to work hard at work worth doing” Theodore Roosevelt
+“Far and away the best prize that life has to offer is the chance to work hard at work worth doing” ~ Theodore Roosevelt

-How do I know this…because I spent along time living the easy life, making do, buying into the limited ideas and beliefs about what was possible for me, past down from my parents, school teachers, society etc.
+How do I know this?
+Because I spent along time living the easy life, making do, buying into the limited ideas and beliefs about what was possible for me, passed down from my parents, school teachers, society etc.

 It was this idea which struck me last night, whilst watching The Toughest Job on Earth.
 An inspiring BBC program comparing jobs in the UK to the same professions in other parts of the world.

-It highlights how much more the physical and mental capacities of the human body are capable of, before we get lost in fear, laziness and the myriad of made up problems we create.
-This is partly because real challenges, like feeding our families in most cases no longer requires us to do more than go to the cupboard.
+It highlighted how much more we’re capable of, before we get lost in fear, laziness and the myriad of made up problems we create.
+This is partly because the challenges of feeding our families in most cases no longer requires us to do more than go to the cupboard.